Acetyl hypochlorite: Uses

 This compound is used for the chlorination of various compounds, especially aromatic compounds, such as the chlorination of methyl acetamide, and has been proven to be a better chlorinating agent than molecular chlorine and hypochlorous acid.
 However, this reaction is an unwanted side reaction in the Hunsdiecker reaction involving aromatic carboxylates.

 The Hunsdieker reaction is a mechanism to convert salts of carboxylic acids(usually salts of silver) into organic halides which uses aryl hypohalites, such as acetyl hypochlorite(produced in situ by the reaction of silver acetate and chlorine).
 In the mechanism of this reaction, 2 is the aryl hypohalite intermediate.
 However, the chlorine analog of the Hunsdiecker reaction is not efficient compared to the bromine and iodine and is not used very much compared to them due to the inconvenience of using a gaseous reagent.

-An important use of this compound is the conversion of alkenes into vicinal diols, such as butene into 1,2-butanediol, where acetyl hypochlorite appears at a intermediate; the iodine version of this reaction is known as the Prévost reaction.
+An important use of this compound is the conversion of alkenes into vicinal diols, such as butene into 1,2-butanediol, where acetyl hypochlorite appears at an intermediate; the iodine version of this reaction is known as the Prévost reaction.